sipa/secp256k1/doc/safegcd_implementation.md

 faster non-constant time `divsteps_n_matrix` function.

 To do so, first consider yet another way of writing the inner loop of divstep operations in `gcd` from section 1.
 This decomposition is also explained in the paper in section 8.2.
+We use the original version (initial *&delta;=1*) here, but still choose a different representation:
+*&eta; = -&delta;*.
+This permits more shared logic with the constant-time code.

 ```python
 for _ in range(N):